psychemedia/storytelling-notes/golden-ball.md

 Then the hangman said, 'Hast thee done thy prayers?
 Now ,lass, putthy head intut noo-is.'

-But she answered, " Stop, stop, I think I see my brother coming! &c.
+But she answered, "Stop, stop, I think I see my brother coming! &c.
 After which, she excused herself because she thought she saw her sister coming, then her uncle, then her aunt, then her cousin, each of which was related in full; after which the hangman said, 'I wee-nt stop no longer, tha's making gam of me.
 Tha must be hung at once.'

 But now she saw her sweetheart coming through the crowd, and he had over head i' t' air her own golden ball; so she said: